List of alien races in DC Comics: Vrangs

-The Vrangs Vrang are a gray-skinned race of technologically advanced, space-faring warlike humanoids with batwings in place of ears.
+The Vrangs are a gray-skinned race of technologically advanced, space-faring warlike humanoids with batwings in place of ears.
 The Vrangs once tried to conquer the planet Krypton.

 Vuldarians

 The Vuldarians are a humanoid race of elite warriors with shapeshifting abilities similar to the Durlans.
 The Vuldarians can fashion their limbs into weapons as well as project internally generated energy into munitions.
 They also possess super strength and durability, enhanced healing, and flight.
-The Green Lantern Guy Gardner was born a Terran-Vuldarian hybrid - the first known case of a successful human-alien offspring of this species.
-However, his extraterrestrial gene was rendered dormant by means of genetic alteration, the full side-effects of which remain unrevealed.
+Guy Gardner is a human-Vuldarian hybrid, but had his Vuldarian abilities suppressed.

 Vulxans

 The Vulxans are a race of orange-skinned silicon-based humanoids who developed advanced teleportation technology.
 Superboy discovered that Kryptonite could protect their planet from deadly radiation.